deiger/AirCon/README.md

    ```

 ### Multiple Air Conditioners
-In order to use with multiple Air Conditioners, simply add multiple --config and --type params.
+In order to use with multiple Air Conditioners, simply add multiple --config params.
 MQTT topic will contain your topic defined by flag --mqtt_topic (hisense_ac by default) and device MAC address (for uniqueness).

 ### Run as a service